YeaSoft/netpoldo/RELNOTES.md

 Release Scope
 -------------

-This is the seventh experimental release of NetPoldo.
+This is the eighth experimental release of NetPoldo.
 Other than the previous releases, which came with a plenty of highlights, also this release is mainly intended as a consolidation and upstream release and contains some useful improvements, some new packages and the long awaited update to current